Table of contents

 The Supreme, which superseded the Elegant in 2003, has fewer chambers.
 In fact, the guitar is glued together out of 3 component parts: the top and the back are made out of maple, while the side and intentionally retained central part (the spine) are made out of mahogany.
 Because of the maple body the instrument’s sound considerably differs from the classic Les Paul sound – the guitar’s lows are totally removed, but its pick harmonics on any note (even when played unplugged) sound very bright.
 Another feature of the Supreme is absence of covers on the back for access to electronics, which makes it considerably harder to alter the wiring and replace potentiometers.
 As a sort of a compensation the manufacturer left an enlarged opening in the side under the jack plate.

 Today, the Standard has separate chambers inside its body which are not interconnected.
 However, this reduces the guitar’s weight and improves its resonance.
 The Standard’s example was followed by the Studio.
 Also, the Classic has 9 holes in its body similar to the Custom.
-The only guitar that retained a solid body is Gibson Les Paul Traditional (as well as all Historic Reissue and Collector's Choise, of course).
+The only guitar that retained a solid body is Gibson Les Paul Traditional (as well as all Historic Reissue and Collector's Choise, of course), although it also had holes in it for some time.
+In addition to the listed 5 types of weight reliefs in serial instruments (including two Standards - of 2008 and 2012 model years) the Custom Shop also uses to a limited extent 2 other types of perforation - 17 holes and 17 notches, which are described in the appropriate section (Standard Custom Shop and Carved Flame).

-Fig. 12.
-“X-ray images of Custom, Elegant and Supreme bodies”
+Fig. 13.
+“X-ray images of Custom/Classic, Florentine/Elegant/Ultima/Black Widow and Supreme bodies”

 3. Gibson Les Paul Guitar Line